-If you want to ask us for payment for medical care, start by reading Chapter 5 of this booklet: Asking us to pay our share of a bill you have received for covered medical services.
-Chapter 5 describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
+If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
+Chapter 7 describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
 It also tells how to send us the paperwork that asks us for payment.

-Asking for reimbursement is asking for a coverage decision from us service (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).
+Asking for reimbursement is asking for a coverage decision from us

+If you send us the paperwork that asks for reimbursement, you are asking us to make a coverage decision (for more information about coverage decisions, see Section 4.1 of this chapter).
+To make this coverage decision, we will check to see if the medical care you paid for is a covered service (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).
 We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet: Using the plan's coverage for your medical services).